AlexOuyang/GalaticDragonGame/README.md

         3. Drag the .framework and drop it into directory: /Library/Frameworks
         4. cd into SDL2.framework
         5. Sign the framework via command: codesign -f -s - SDL2
-        6. Link SDL2.framework in GameEngine.xcodeproj
+        6. Link SDL2.framework in GameEngine.xcodeproj under Link binary with libraries

 * Install SDL2 Mixer: